Tamer Balcı: Early life and sports career

 He was born as Toma Valcis in Istanbul, Turkey, on 1 January 1917.
 He spent most of his life in Heybeliada and was of Greek descent.
 He had his early education on the island and started sports at an early age, initially as a footballer and swimmer, and later as a javelin thrower.
 Following his secondary education, he moved to mainland Istanbul and became a member of the Galatasaray Sports Club.
 He was conscripted into the Turkish Army for his mandatory draft in 1940.
 Following his return from the army, he focused on hammer throwing instead.

-Valcis, known by his Turkish name Tamer Balcı by now, was considered to be "the number one" in hammer throwing within Turkey of his time.
+By this time he was known by his Turkish name Tamer Balcı and was considered to be "the number one" in hammer throwing within Turkey of his time.
 From 1940 to 1951, he broke the Turkish national record 11 times in total, and won the national championship 15 times: from 1940–1953 and in 1955.
-While participating the 1950 Turkish Athletic Championships, he reached above 50 m for the first time, setting a result of 50.71 m.
+While participating the 1950 Turkish Athletic Championships, he threw beyond 50 m for the first time, setting a result of 50.71 m.
 His final personal best, also the national record at the time, was set in October 1951 and was 52.13 m.
 He represented Turkey in hammer throwing during the 1948 Summer Olympics and 1952 Summer Olympics, though he was a non-starter on both instances.

 Acting career

-Throughout his acting career spanning from 1951 to 1976, Balcı played in 24 movies.
+Throughout an acting career which stretched from 1951 to 1976, Balcı appeared in 24 movies.
 His first acting performance was with 5 Fingers (1952), where he had a minor role.
 His first title role came with the 1952 movie Tarzan İstanbul'da (Tarzan in Istanbul), directed by Orhan Atadeniz, where Balcı played Tarzan.
 More than half of the movie was made with scenes taken from Tarzan the Ape Man (1932); the rest of the movie was shot in Istanbul, mostly in the Belgrad Forest.
 Balcı was cast for the role due to his height and body physique.
-In the movie, Balcı "mimmicks" former Olympic swimmer Johnny Weissmuller, the actor of Tarzan in the 1932 movie.
+In the movie, Balcı mimics former Olympic swimmer Johnny Weissmuller, who played Tarzan in the 1932 movie.

-He was the stunt performer of Errol Flynn in the 1957 movie Istanbul.
-Balcı's final appearances were the 1976 movies Sahte Kabadayı and Hınç, starring Kemal Sunal and Cüneyt Arkın respectively, where he played the antagonist in both movies.
+He was the stunt performer for Errol Flynn in the 1957 movie Istanbul.
+Balcı's final appearances were the 1976 movies Sahte Kabadayı and Hınç, starring Kemal Sunal and Cüneyt Arkın respectively.
+He played the antagonist in both movies.